iterative/dvc.org/content/docs/command-reference/queue/status.md

 ## queue status

-Show status of tasks and workers for the [DVC Experiment] task queue.
+Show status of tasks and workers for the [DVC experiment] task queue.

 [dvc experiment]: /doc/user-guide/experiment-management/experiments-overview